 Photograph by Niran Vinod.

-I’ve been pondering writing this post for a while, but with new horizons being paved, I felt it was the right time to have a candid chat about life, ambition, luck and lucking out.
+This post has been playing on my mind for a while.
+With new horizons being paved as we speak, I feel like it’s the right time to finally have a candid chat about life, ambition, and lucking out.

 I’ve always known that I wanted to write.
-Whether on my Xanga, in those wholly cringeworthy MySpace bulletins (you can bet your bottom dollar that I was a MySpace girl… 18k and all that!), for my dissertation, my blog or for the various publications that I’ve been published in - it’s what I love.
+Whether on my Xanga, in those cringeworthy MySpace bulletins (you can bet your bottom dollar that I was a MySpace girl… 18k and all that!), for my dissertation, my blog or for the various publications that I’ve been published in – it’s what I love and have always loved.

 (Ladies, the moral of this story is to persevere, if I’m tangent-ing a lot.)